-Tarmac span into the ravine as the truck scraped past a tree that had fallen across the road; its roar drowning out the sound of their pursuers for a moment.
-Slice wedged herself further into her hiding place and did her best not to listen as their howls bounced down the valley.
-The snarls sliding over the snow were getting closer.
+Pebbles span into the ravine as the truck scraped past a fallen tree; its roar drowning out the howls behind them for a moment.
+Char wedged herself further into her hiding place.
+The snarls sliding over the snow were getting closer the slower they went over the track.
 There was a lurch as her ride gained traction and more of the road spun into the chasm.

-Knives and bullets she could deal with, they had men behind them, but winter was different.
-Slice needed a hell of a lot more rest if she wanted to influence a mountain range.
-She scraped hair from her cheek.
-The blood had washed off days ago, but she could still feel it on her skin.
-It was going to take even longer to forget the warehouses smell as it went up.
+Knives and bullets she could deal with, they had men behind them, but the weather was different.
+Char was going to need a hell of a lot more rest if she wanted to try influencing a mountain range.
+She scraped her hair from her cheek.
+The blood had washed off days ago, but she could still feel it on her skin and it was going to take even longer to forget the smell as the building went up.
 She’d been warned, right from the start, and more than once.
-But Slice had never listened when she was curious.
-She liked to make her own mind up; her friends had died at the Stations of the Cross with candles for mouths, and cinders for eyes because of that.
+But Char had never listened when she was curious.
+She liked to make her own mind up; her co-workers had died with candles for mouths, and cinders in their eyes because of that.
 She hadn’t realised it would be so quick, so powerful.
-Slice tried to rub the exhaustion from her eyes.
+Char tried to rub the exhaustion from her face.
 At least she was on her own now; maybe it was better that way.

-She stuck her head between the logs she was clinging too and let air so full of ice she could barely breath slide into her lungs.
+She stuck her head between the logs and let air so full of frost she could barely keep it inside slip into her lungs.

 ‘Could be better…long drive.’

-Slice opened an eye that felt like frost had tried to weld it shut during the night and stuck her head from her sleeping bag.
+Char opened an eye that felt like it had tried to weld itself shut during the night and peered through a crack.

-As they faded into the distance she risked peering round the logs.
-A run in with the law meant questions.
-Unless they believed her lies about missing papers there were bound to be problems, and the spot that had been itching between her shoulder blades ever since the fire was growing worse.
-She’d no idea how far she’d have to travel to get away from the sort of attention they’d attracted, no idea if it was even possible.
-Slice glanced at the cars zooming past.
-She had a hundred bucks and her thumb.
+As they faded into the distance she began to wriggle out of her sleeping bag.
+A run in with the law meant problems.
+Unless they believed her lies about missing papers they were bound to arrest her and the spot that had been itching between her shoulder blades ever since the fire had started was growing worse.
+She’d no idea how far she’d have to travel to get away from the sort of attention she’d attracted, no idea if it was even possible.
+Char glanced at the cars zooming past; she had a fifty bucks and her thumb.

 ‘Where you going girl?
-In case you haven’t noticed it’s going to snow later on.
-What are you a fool?’
+In case you haven’t noticed it’s going to be minus twenty later on.
+You stupid or something?’

-‘Good morning Sir,’ Slice made sure to stretch her best smile across her face, the one she’d used when they were recruiting, and leant towards the car’s open window.
+‘Good morning Sir,’ Char made sure to use her best smile, the one she’d kept for when they were recruiting as she leaned towards the car’s open window.
 ‘My rides broken down.
 Can you help?
 Anywhere a little further along would be just fine.’

-He gave her a slow once over, taking in the rips n and whirls where her pupils had spilt across her eyes.
+He gave her a slow once over, taking in the fractured mess where it looked like her pupils had burst.

 ‘I’m going as far as Spokane.
 First sign I see of you being more of freak than you already look you’re back on the road side.’